vermiliondesign/poached-eggs/README.md

 # Getting Started

-1. cd into `html` and run `composer install`.
+1. Run `composer install`.
 This installs WordPress, Taco theme, and any other theme dependencies as specified in the `composer.json` and `/html/wp-content/themes/taco-theme/app/core/composer.json` files

 3. Add your salts and table prefix to the `wp-config.php`